 Basic Ingredients

-- Flour: It is recommended to use high-quality all-purpose bread flour to achieve optimal gluten development.
-Consider brands like King Arthur or Bob's Red Mill for dependable results.
+- Flour: high-quality all-purpose bread flour is best for good gluten — try brands like King Arthur or Bob’s Red Mill .

 Optional Add-ins

-- Dried Fruits: Ingredients like raisins or cranberries can add natural sweetness and a pop of flavor.
+- Dried Fruits: raisins or cranberries for a sweet bite .

 Sourdough Starter Essentials